 Replacing either glass units (e.g. broken windows or faulty double-glazed units) or some rotten wood in the frame or sash should not need Building Control approval.
 When replacing an entire window frame and the opening parts of a window, or a door that is more than 50% glazed, you will need approval.
 By employing a FENSA registered (Fenestration Self Assessment) joiner or installer you won’t need to get the work checked.
 Instead, the installer issues a certificate to verify compliance with Part L of the Building Regulations.

 For properties such as listed buildings the requirements can be strict, but high specification windows or secondary glazing are available.
 ‘Conservation grade’ replacements replicate the appearance of old windows but have much greater levels of insulation and air-tightness.
+For more advice on the sympathetic replacement or upgrading of windows in old buildings, see these free guides from Historic England.

 Funding and Support

-We offer many courses at CAT, including our long-running eco-refurbishment course.
+We offer many short courses at CAT, including our long-running eco-refurbishment course.
 See also this blog post about eco-refurbishments by our course tutor, Nick Parsons.
 We sell many books in CAT’s online ecostore.

 This page was written by CAT’s Information Officer Joel Rawson.
 You can contact me with further questions (choose ‘free information service’ on the form).